nagendranice/Estimation-of-number-of-claims/README.md

 Contains the Logistic Regression and SMOTE analysisa and Results
 ## CAS_NN
 Contains the Neural Network model applied on the dataset
-## CAS - Modelling 3
-Just another version of cas-modeling with few changes